Cisco Nexus 4000 Series Switches for IBM BladeCenter

 Cisco also offers Cisco Nexus 1000V, which can be inserted into the VMware server virtualization environment to achieve an end-to-end Cisco Nexus solution for the virtualized environment in the blade server.

 In addition, Cisco Data Center Network Management (DCNM) provides a single point of management across the entire data center for all Cisco Nexus platforms.
-Cisco DCNM can manage multiple Cisco Nexus 4000 Series switches from a centralized management interface, simplifying deployment and configuration of the Cisco Nexus switches.
+Cisco DCNM can manage multiple Cisco Nexus 4000 Series switches from a centralized management interface, simplifying deployment and configuration of the Cisco Nexus License switches.

 The transformation of the data center into a unified network can occur incrementally within existing environments, reducing disruption for the organization while helping ensure optimal benefit and investment protection.
 In the initial phase, the access layer should be the area of focus, with Cisco Nexus 4000 and 5000 Series unified access layer switches providing a unified fabric for LAN traffic, IP-based storage traffic, and Fibre Channel-based storage traffic.